 Wanting to honour wedding cake traditions doesn’t mean your wedding cake has to look or taste outdated.
 Remember, in the age of customisable weddings anything you imagine is possible, so dream big, and bon appétit!

-Article by Marie Sinclair of GC Couture
+Guest post by Marie Sinclair of GC Couture

 Image of Beautiful Blooms Wedding Cake, from the GC Couture ‘Seasons of Sugar’ 2016 Wedding Cake Collection